 Global health challenges on the rise

 Despite significant advancements in global health over the past century, society remains faced with staggering health challenges.
-In the developing world, hunger and malnutrition together remains the number one challenge, while in high and middle-income countries obesity and chronic immune diseases are on the rise1.
+In the developing world, hunger and malnutrition together remain the number one challenge, while in high and middle-income countries obesity and chronic immune diseases are on the rise1.
 At the same time, extensive use of antibiotics is causing new and unexpected challenges, including antibiotic-resistant bacteria and health problems associated with the use of antibiotics in early life.

 The human microbiome: a scientific break-through